TudorL-CU/HIST1900_Memex/docs/Topic 1/Memex Checkpoint 2/Class Notes.md

 		- functions with boolean expressions
 		- operates with bits
 		- uses punch cards that you feed into the machine
+- how would the history of the internet look if Turing wasn't prosecuted for his identity?
+The historical timeline that Turing inhabits would look a lot different, America might not have the same power over the internet they do now

 combine information theory with Turing's universal computer and you have a way for a machine computer to simulate any of the work tat a human computer could do